oneapi-src/oneAPI-samples/DirectProgramming/Fortran/guided_matrix_mul_OpenMP/README.md

 ### On Linux

-1. Change to the sample directory.
+1. Change to the directory that contains your modified program for GPU (`mm_GPU.f90`).
 2. Build the program using the `-qopenmp`  and `-fopenmp-targets=spir64` options.
    ```
    ifx -xhost -qopenmp -fopenmp-targets=spir64 mm_GPU.f90